-The largest share of Industrivärden's emissions consist of indirect carbon emissions within framework of the Company's ownership in the portfolio companies (Industrivärden's Scope 3 emissions).
+The largest share of Industrivärden's emissions consist of indirect carbon emissions within framework of the Company's ownership in the portfolio companies (Industrivärden's

+Scope 3 emissions).
 Greenhouse gas emissions (CO_2e) from the equities portfolio and Industrivärden's own operations have been reported since 2010, when Industrivärden also began reporting its carbon footprint to the CDP (cdp.net).

-The chart below shows the portfolio's yearly emissions over a five-year period.
+The chart below shows the portfolio's yearly emissions (portfolio companies' Scope 1 and 2) over the past ten years.
 Data has been obtained from the portfolio companies' own disclosures of greenhouse gas emissions (GHG Protocol, market-based method), in proportion to Industrivärden's share of ownership (equity share approach).
-This development illustrates the portfolio companies' determined efforts to steadily reduce their $\rm CO_2e$ emissions as well as Industrivärden's divestment of its holding in the steel company SSAB in 2020/2021.
-Further information on the composition of the equities portfolio and Industrivärden's ownership stakes is provided on pages 20-21.
+This development illustrates the portfolio companies' determination to steadily reduce their CO_2 e emissions as well as Industrivärden's divestment of its holding in steel company SSAB in 2020/2021 and its holding in ICA Gruppen in 2018/2019.